enterstudio/docs-quickstart/GITHUBING.md

 1. Create a fork of this repo.

-2. Use the ssh URL for the forked repo to clone it to your local system.
+2. Use the SSH URL for the forked repo to clone it to your local system.

     ```bash
-    git clone git@github.com:my-github-username/docs-cloud-files.git
+    git clone git@github.com:Your-github-username/docs-quickstart.git
     ```

 3. Track the upstream repo

     ```bash
-    cd docs-cloud-files
+    cd docs-quickstart
-    git remote add --track master upstream git@github.com:rackerlabs/docs-cloud-files.git
+    git remote add --track master upstream git@github.com:rackerlabs/docs-quickstart.git
     ```
     Start new changes with the following steps.